Flamefork/fleet/README.md

 0. `DONE` Infrastructure
 0. `DONE` Auto HTML-escaping
 0. `DONE` Anonymous templates
-0. Recursive load/register templates in specified (class)path
+0. `IN PROGRESS` Recursive load/register templates in specified path
-0. Language contexts: different escaping functions, inflected from filename/ext (e.g. post.html.fleet and post.json.fleet)
+0. `IN PROGRESS` Language contexts: different escaping functions, inflected from filename/ext (e.g. post.html.fleet and post.json.fleet)
+0. (?)
+Get rid of antlr dependency (reimplement parser)
+0. Support escaping of Fleet tokens (like \<( to bypass parsing it)
 0. Cleanup

 `DONE` = First rough version.

 ## API

-`(fleet [& args] template-str)`
+`(fleet [& args] template-str escape-fn)`
-Creates anonymous function from template-str.
+Creates anonymous function from template-str applying escaping by escape-fn.

-`(deftemplate fn-name [& args] source?)`
-Creates function with name fn-name and defined args.
-If source is defined, it's parsed as String containing template.
-If source is not defined, file `fn_name.fleet` found in one of `@search-paths` is loaded and parsed.

-`search-paths`
-List of paths used for template search (Atom).

-`escape-fn`
-Function for escaping XML tags & entities (Atom).
+`(fleet-ns root-path filters)`
+Treats root-path as root of template namespaceand creates template function for each file in it with name according to relative path.
+Template function in this case takes one or two arguments: first named same as function name and second named "data".
+When it's called with one arguments both symbols (fn-name and data) are bound to same value (argument value).

+Filters argument is map of file-mask -> fn pairs used to filter which files to process and with which escaping function.
+Masks could be defined as :keyword or as #"regex".
+:default mask is treated as "others".
+If it is set all files (escept for .hidden ones) will be processed.

 ## Template Language